 Registration finishes at 9:00am in the morning with the second session of the day being recorded at 12.00.

-Students who arrive after registration should report to the Year Office/HQ where they must sign in and record the reason for their lateness.
+Students who arrive after registration should report to the Attendance Office where they must sign in and record the reason for their lateness.

 How do I report my child’s absence?

-You must contact us by 9am every day that you child is absent.
-You can do so by emailing firstname.lastname@example.org or by telephoning Mrs K Coleman on 01787-375131 (Option 1).
+You must contact us by 9am every day that your child is absent.
+You can do so by emailing [email protected] or by telephoning our Attendance Officer on 01787-375131 (Option 1).

 Will the academy contact me if my child is absent?

 The academy has an automatic Truancy Call system.
-This means that parents will be contacted by text, and then email and telephone, when a student is absent if no explanation for the absence has been received.
+This means that parents will be contacted by text, and then email and telephone, when a student is absent, if no explanation for the absence has been received.

 If we are concerned about aspects of your child’s attendance or punctuality, we will contact you to discuss the best way forward.
 Every child’s attendance is monitored fortnightly by our Attendance Officer and your child’s Head of Year.